mit-rss/visual_servoing_tesse/README.md

 ![](media/camera_diagram.jpg)
 ### The Homography Matrix
 To find the homography matrix, we choose at least four points on the 2D ground plane, and find which pixels they occupy in the camera image.
 A pairing of real-world point and its camera pixel is known as a point correspondence.
-If you gather enough of these point correspondences (at least 4), you have enough information to compute a homography matrix:
+If you gather enough of these point correspondences (at least 4), you have enough information to compute a homography matrix.
+The homography matrix looks like this:

 ![](media/homography2.jpg)